Firefighter occupational disease coverage

 Firefighters with WCB claims can request a re-evaluation of a previous decision.
 The request will be considered by the WCB team responsible for the most recent decision.

 As with all reported injuries and diseases, WCB staff will obtain all relevant information to determine if the injury or disease arose out of, and in the course of, employment.
 Staff will determine entitlement based on the information.
-If a claim for a listed presumptive cancer does not meet the minimum period of service or employment (noted below), WCB policy and procedure will apply and a claim may be accepted if the gathered medical information confirms a causal relationship between the listed presumptive cancer and the workplace.
+WCB staff will determine entitlement based on information gathered, including whether the presumptive cancer meets the minimum period of service or employment as outlined in the Regulations.

 Minimum period of service or employment